udexon/Homoiconism/Q27_HOTRECIPE.md

 When recursion stops, find token j from database to replace token i, to eliminate errors.
 ```

+- Hypothesis 1: Human programmers learn programming by copying existing code, learn how to debug, then use the acquired knowledge to compose new code.
+Hence the following Composition Algorithm:-

 #### Program Composition
 ```